 adb shell ime set com.google.android.inputmethod.latin/com.android.inputmethod.latin.LatinIMEWeb SDK

-Obtain the latest SDK and demo to use local input methods.
+Get the latest SDK (to use local input methods) and demo.
 For more information, see Web SDK.

 Specify the following parameter when you connect.

-config.useCustomIme=trueThen, follow the standard connection procedure.
+config.useCustomIme=trueThen, follow the regular connection procedure.
 For more information, see the demo.

 Android SDK

-To enable the local input method with the Android SDK, listen for the connection status callback from the ASP Engine before StreamView connects.
-Then, enable the local input method in the successful connection callback.
+To enable the local Input Method Editor (IME) with the Android SDK, you must listen for connection status callbacks from the ASP Engine before the StreamView connects.
+Once the "connection successful" callback is received, set the local IME to its enabled state within that callback.

-Obtain the latest SDK and demo to use local input methods.
+Get the latest SDK (to use local input methods) and demo.
 For more information, see Android SDK.

 @Override